Mitalie/hive-minitalk/protocol.md

 This approach is much simpler, but downside is that it needs 2.5 signals per bit (1 or 2 SIGUSR2, delimited by 1 SIGUSR1) even when there are no conflicts, while approach A only needs 1 signal per bit if no conflict/recovery is triggered.
+Sending two bits at a time with 1-4 SIGUSR2 could bring the average down to 3.5 signals per two bits or 1.75 signals per bit, but longer groups offer no further improvement (three bits: 5.5 s / 3 b = 1.8333 s/b).